MFredette/bolt-docs-sandbox/acquiring_nodes.md

 ---
 # Setting up test nodes to use with Bolt

-In this exercise you will create nodes that you can use to experiment with [bolt].
+In this exercise you will create nodes that you can use to experiment with Bolt.
 You can also use existing nodes in your system if you prefer.

 # Prerequisites
 To use an attached configuration file to set up test nodes, you must have one of the following installed on your machine: